Zogoo/mystery_lunch/README.md

 3. Admin page - Company admin that able to control their user data and get statistics of lunch pair progress.

 For infra side I have added docker-compose file which makes easy to run in local env.
 Also it will allow to easily convert to AWS ECS.
+Once you have docker-compose file it will very easy to create Terraform script like this https://github.com/ajays1991/rails_terraform.

+I'm using bootstrap free components for UX to save time for create working prototype.
+It's always better to work with proferssional UX designer who has experience country that run this service.

 # How to run